polkadot-developers/substrate-docs/content/md/en/docs/main-docs/test/benchmark.md

 ## Testing benchmarks

-You can test your benchmarks using the same test runtime that you created for your pallet's unit tests.
+You can test your benchmarks using the same mock runtime that you created for your pallet's unit tests.
 If you use the `benchmarks!` macro to create your benchmarks, the macro automatically generates test functions for you.
 For example: